takanory/slides/20200510pyconhk/PITCHME.md

 * 2013: PyCon APAC in Tokyo

 Note:
-* We hold PyCon JP every year since 2011
+* PyCon mini JP was a success, so we hold PyCon JP every year since 2011
 * There is English talks and Japanese talks
 * In 2013, we held PyCon APAC in Tokyo.
 It was first PyCon APAC to be held outside of Singapore.
+  * Since 2013, we've held PyCon APAC on a rotating basis across Asia

 +++